Atlanta Gay Travel

 Hyatt Centric

-The hotel’s interiors feature a chic masculine design, and the rooms have fantastic views of the city.
-You can also enjoy the indoor pool, fitness center, bar, lounge, and restaurant.
+The Hyatt’s interiors are modern, and many rooms have especially pretty views of the city.
+There’s also a fitness center, bar, lounge, and restaurant on site.

 Loews Atlanta Hotel